 Asynchronous methods should have an asynchronous signature:

-And methods that are a mixture of synchronous and asynchronous work should have an asynchronous signature with documentation point out their partially-synchronous nature:
+And methods that are a mixture of synchronous and asynchronous work should have an asynchronous signature with documentation pointing out their partially-synchronous nature:

 // Documentation: This method is CPU-bound (use Task.Run to call from a UI thread).
 Task DoWorkAsync();